Zettlr/zettlr-docs/docs/en/index.md

 !!! note

-	You can always access this documentation from your app.
+	You can always access this documentation from the app.
 To do so, press <kbd>F1</kbd> or choose “Help” → “Open user manual” from the menu (internet connection required).

 ## FAQ